drminhem/drminhem.github.io/index.md

 ---

 ## About Me
-I am a hematology and oncology physician trained in the United States, committed to delivering modern cancer care aligned with international guidelines and best clinical practices.
+I am a hematology and oncology physician trained in the United States and Lebanon, committed to delivering modern cancer care aligned with international guidelines and best clinical practices.

 ---